 One large scale project you might want to consider is investing in some solar panel installation for your house.
 If you live in a particularly sunny part of the world, this really makes sense.
 Why not harness the sun’s natural energy to drive your bills down and help power your home?

 There are some elements you’ll need to take into consideration however before you sign up.
 Firstly, the location.
 Does your roof get enough hours of sun in the day to make the installation worthwhile?
-Remember the cost of the panels and the installation itself isn’t cheap so this needs to be made worth every penny.
+Remember the cost of the panels and the installation itself isn’t cheap.
+Thus, you must strive to make every red cent count!

 You’ll also want to make sure that you have the kind of roof that can support the panels and that you have sufficient permissions in place to go ahead if you don’t own the property yourself.
 That isn’t to say you should give up on the project if you do live in an apartment.
 It might be that you can come to a shared installation arrangement where everyone in the building benefits.

-If you’re struggling to keep you water bills down, there are larger scale options here too and you might want to think about how you are billed and whether you can make savings.
-If you are currently billed by an estimation based on the size of your property, then it might be you could benefit from having a water meter installed.
+Are you struggling to keep your water bills down?
+Think of larger-scale options here, too.
+For instance, you might want to think about how you are billed and whether you can make savings.
+If you are currently billed by an estimation based on the size of your property, then it might be you could request the installation of a water meter.

-The rule of thumb to figure out if this make you a saving is: if you have as many bedrooms (or more) as there are people in your home, you will probably benefit from a meter.
+The rule of thumb to figure out if this will save money is this.
+If you have as many bedrooms (or more) as there are people in your home, you will probably benefit from a meter.

 Saving money on utility costs can cost you time but ultimately it will be worth it further down the line.
 The savings you start making today will add up over the year and you will find yourself with an ever-increasing amount of excess cash left in your bank account at the end of each month.

-You’ve earned it so make sure you get treated for your determination to save your household some money.
+You’ve earned it so make sure you remain determined to save your household some money.
 Whether you’ve opted for a series of small but effective savings that might include installing meters or simply diligently turning your sockets off every night.
 Or you’ve gone all out with a solar panel project to rival a space station, you’re investment will come back to you year on year.

 Have you had any luck in lowering your utility costs?
-Share with us in the comments–would love to hear!
+Share with us in the comments.
+We would love to hear!